UWCNuclear/GammaCoincidence/README.md

 - Connect the two CFD/SCA outputs to the universal coincidence module inputs.
 - Connect the universal coincidence module output to the MCA input and acquire a spectrum on the MCA for a few minutes.

-## Questions (continued 2)
+## Questions (continued)
+6. What do the acronyms HV, NIM, CFD and SCA mean?
-9. What does the MCA spectrum look like for the CFD/SCA output?
+7. What does the MCA spectrum look like for the CFD/SCA output?
 Save figures.
-10. Are the coincidence module output signals different?
+8. Are the coincidence module output signals different?
 Why or why not?
-11. What conditions need to be met for the coincidence module to emit a pulse?
+9. What conditions need to be met for the coincidence module to emit a pulse?

 - On the HV module, slowly decrease the voltage to 0 V and switch off the module and the NIM crate.
 - Gently disconnect the signal coaxial cables from the two detectors.